common-voice/cv-sentence-extractor/README.md

 Right now this tool supports extractions from the following sources:

 * Wikipedia - max 3 sentences per articles
-* Simple files with a sentence per file
+* Simple files with one sentence per line

 For a source to be added, the dataset needs to be vetted by Mozilla to check license compatibility.
 If you know about a good source, please start a topic on [Discourse](https://discourse.mozilla.org/c/voice/).
 Once it's been verified that a source can be used, check the "Adding another scrape target" further below.